chinmay-mahata/chinmay-mahata/README.md

 - 🌱 I’m currently learning **Artificial Intelligence and Machine Learning**

-- 👨‍💻 I want to learn more about **OpenSource and contribute to it**

 - 📫 How to reach me **chinmaymahata05@gmail.com**

 - ⚡ Fun fact **Code never lies, comments sometimes do**